czosel/code-ballet/README.rst

 Having a background in maths and functional-programming helps a lot writing good code.
 I know this when I see what `David McIver`_ does.
 Most of us do not have that background and learning only by reading and toying with what you read isn't effective.
-Going all mental and doing everything in Haskell, isn't a solution either.
+Going all mental and doing everything in Haskell isn't a solution either.

 .. _`David McIver`: http://hypothesis.works

-So I decided to do a Bi-Weekly Puzzle to flex our maths-muscles.
+So I decided to do a bi-weekly puzzle to flex our maths-muscles.
 It is like code-golf_, but with different goals:

 * Write a nice, easy to understand solution